High risk groups and their relatives

 General advice to relatives

-General advice to those who are close to persons in risk groups:
+General advice to those in the close circle of contacts to persons in risk groups:

 - Stay in touch with persons who are in a risk group.